-- b.
+- 1. Eligibility requirements that must be met in order to take the examination: - a.
+Must be at least 21 years of age. - b.
 Must be able to read, write, and speak English. - c.
 Must possess a high school education or its equivalency. - d.
 Must possess a current Mississippi practitioner's license. - e.
 Must have completed six (6) semester hours in college courses approved by the Board. - f.
 Must have successfully completed a course of training for which application for licensure is being made. - g.
 Must have the following hours of instructor training: - 1.
 Cosmetologist 1,000 hours of instructor training in a 28 licensed school of cosmetology. - 2.
 Esthetician 1,000 hours of instructor training in a licensed school in which the practice of esthetics is taught. - 3.
 Manicurist 1,000 hours of instructor training in a licensed school in which the practice of manicuring is taught. - h.
 Must have attended at least one mandatory Board approved "Methods of Teaching" Seminar, earning a minimum of five (5) continuing education hours.

-WELDING & CUTTING (WLT) Advisor: Mr. Gerald Jordan
+WELDING & CUTTING (WLT) Advisor: Gerald Jordan